phil294/GitLG/README.md

 ## Relation to [mhutchie.git-graph](https://github.com/mhutchie/vscode-git-graph/)

-Michael Hutchison's extension is awesome - if you haven't yet, I highly recommend checking it out.
-It has more features, is much more stable and a generally well thought-out and documented Open Source project.
+Michael Hutchison's extension is awesome.
+It has many features and is a generally very stable, tested and well thought-out and documented Open Source project.
+GitLG was initially written (from scratch / *no* fork) to replace it because of the following issues with it:

-But there are drawbacks:
  1. [It does not allow redistribution or publishing derivative works.](https://github.com/mhutchie/vscode-git-graph/blob/develop/LICENSE).
 This means that for every feature request, we need to wait for mhutchie to merge it himself and no forks can be published on the marketplace.
  1. It's a rather complex piece of software for its purpose (~20,000 lines of TS code (LOC) plus another 20,000 for tests) and modifications of any kind almost always require substantial effort.
  1. There are [49 open issues](https://github.com/mhutchie/vscode-git-graph/labels/feature%20request) tagged as feature request
  1. Important features such as sticky header or customizable `git log` arguments are missing
- 1. There has been [almost no activity](https://github.com/mhutchie/vscode-git-graph/commits/develop) for over a year now.
-Under normal circumstances, this is of course totally fine.
-However, in a project that *by License* depends on a sole maintainer and disallows forks, this is - in my opinion - at least problematic, given its popularity.
+ 1. There has been [no activity](https://github.com/mhutchie/vscode-git-graph/commits/develop) for over three years now.
+Under normal circumstances, this is fine.
+However, in a project that *by License* depends on a sole maintainer and essentially disallows forks, this is problematic, given its popularity.

-This very extension, `phil294/GitLG`, on the other hand:
+GitLG, on the other hand:
  1. Is MIT-licensed which is a [free (FOSS)](https://en.wikipedia.org/wiki/Free_and_open-source_software#Four_essential_freedoms_of_Free_Software) license
- 1. Takes a very minimalist approach in its codebase: I wrote a mere 1,300 lines in total for it (no fork).
-Now obviously, LOC is a stupid measurement for almost anything, but it does say something about the complexity nonetheless.
-For example, implementing querying git for commit body and showing it in details view was a change consisting of [six LOC](https://github.com/phil294/GitLG/commit/4fb4cf2d08fac833f57758119995d994fee349db)
+ 1. Encourages contributions
+ 1. Is above all feature-driven
+ 1. Does as much as possible with as little code as possible
- 1. All relevant logic is customizable by design
+ 1. Has all relevant logic customizable by design
  1. Is built with the help of a web framework (Vue.js)

-I hope I'm not coming across like an ass here; again, mhutchie/vscode-git-graph is really good, but I think it sets its priorities wrong, especially in the fast-paced ecosystem that is Javascript development.

 ## Contributing